vyfor/cord.nvim/README.md

 </details>

 > [!NOTE]
-> If you are on Windows Command Prompt, you may need to use a backslash as the path separator:
+> If you are on a Windows Command Prompt, you may need to use a backslash as the path separator:
 >
 > `build = '.\\build'`